sblausten/nurse-api/README.md

 Make a DELETE request to /nurses/:id

 ## To do
+- Make GET PUT and DELETE work with first and last name instead of id
 - Check when posting for record already existing
 - Add more edge case tests